pungggi/PersonalLookup/README.md

 # Set or update a value
 Need iban "CH132154646"

+# Set a value with shortcut (will launch the app after copying to clipboard)
+Need iban "CH132154646" "C:\Program Files\BankApp\bank.exe"

 # Show value when retrieving and copy to clipboard
 Need iban -Show